coder618/Wishlist-ShibainuIT/readme.txt

 * Default Wishlist button can be hidden from plugin setting page.

 Some highlighted features for theme developer:
-* Theme Developer can change the wishlist button text/icon/html by creating file in the theme folder.
+* Theme Developer can change the wishlist button text/icon/html by creating file(in specific location) in the theme folder.
-* Developer can overwrite the wishlist render template by creating file in the appropriate folder
+* Theme Developer can overwrite the wishlist render template by creating file in the appropriate folder

 == Installation ==